HannahCalich/PhysMove/README.md

 The `TurningAngles()` function calculates turning angles between a set of three consecutive location estimates separated by set time windows to describe how species explore their habitats (Figure S 7).
-Similarly to `CalcDisp()`, four optional parameters allow you to change to the time windows, including setting the minimum and maximum times between location estimates in hours (`min_hr=24` and `max_hr=240`, by default), the time interval in hours, which creates a sequence of time windows between the minimum and maximum times over a set time interval (`interval_hr=24`, by default), and the range `(range_hr=6`, by default), which allows the code to identify location estimates that are close to, but not exactly separated by the `interval_hr` input value.
+Similarly to `CalcDisp()`, `TurningAngles()` has 5 optional parameters:
+- `min_hr` and `max_hr`: set the minimum and maximum times between location estimates in hours (`min_hr=24` and `max_hr=240`, by default),
+- `interval_hr`: set the the time interval in hours, which creates a sequence of time windows between the minimum and maximum times over a set time interval (`interval_hr=24`, by default),
-For example, `TurningAngles()` calculates turning angles between sets of three location estimates where the time window between each pair of location estimates is defined using the optional time window parameters.
-The `histPlot` parameter determines if a histogram is output (Figure S
+- `range_hr`: set the range in hours, which allows the code to identify location estimates that are close to, but not exactly separated by the `interval_hr` input value (`range_hr=6`, by default), and
-7) and controls if “all” time windows are plotted or if only the first, or second, or third etc. time window is plotted (`histPlot=c(TRUE, “all”)`, by default).
+- `histPlot`: output a histogram and control if “all” time windows are plotted or if only the first, second, or third etc. time window is plotted (`histPlot=c(TRUE, “all”)`, by default).

 Results are output in a list where each list element contains the angles calculated over a time window, such that the first list element contains data from the first time window and so on.
 See Table 3 in the main text for suggestions on how to interpret results.